 Departmental Honors in Biology provides advanced research experience and recognition of outstanding achievement.
 To be eligible to graduate with Departmental Honors in Biology, the biology major must conduct a minimum of three semesters of research at TCNJ (BIO 393, 493, 494, 495, or 496), write a thesis, and defend the thesis orally in front of a committee.
-To apply to graduate with Departmental Honors in Biology, the student must first meet with the Departmental Honors Advisor, and then form a committee consisting of the faculty research advisor, another faculty member of the student's choice, the Departmental Honors Advisor, and the Department Chairperson.
-To graduate with Departmental Honors in Biology, the student must complete the research, present it publicly, defend the thesis, have a minimum overall GPA of 3.3, a minimum science GPA of 3.5, and have completed at least 5 biology course units at The College of New Jersey.
-Additional information may be obtained from Dr. Morrison (morrisja@tcnj.edu; x 3091), Biology Departmental Honors Advisor.
+To apply to graduate with Departmental Honors in Biology, the student must first meet with the Departmental Honors Advisor, and then form a committee consisting of the student's research advisor and two additional Biology faculty members.
+To graduate with Departmental Honors in Biology, the student in Biology, the student must complete the research, present it publicly, defend the thesis, have a minimum overall GPA of 3.3, a minimum science GPA of 3.5, and have completed at least 5 biology course units at TCNJ.
+Additional information may be obtained from Dr. Clement (x 2672), Biology Departmental Honors Advisor.